offcentric/slack-archiver/README.md

       - users:read

 #### Event Subscriptions
 10. Go to *Features -> Event Subscriptions* page.
-Click the switch to Enable Events
+Click the switch to Enable Events.
 11. For Request URL, enter `https://yourserveraddress.net/webhook?workspace=yourworkspacename` substituting with your actual URL and workspace name.
-Immediately Slack will verify the URL is working
+Immediately Slack will verify the URL is working.
 12. Expand the *Subscribe to events on behalf of users* panel.
 There, add the following events:
     - channel_archive
     - channel_created